20 Jul LONG-NOSED POTOROO

 Scientific Name: Potoroos tridactylus

-The long-nosed potoroo is a of the smallest and most ancient members of the kangaroo family and represent, a living fossil, having remained relatively unchanged for around 10 million years.
-Once widespread along the East coast of Australia, and like many other smaller native mammals, it’s population has declined and fragmented since the introduction of foxes and cats, making it difficult for breeding, resulting in local extinctions.
+The Long-nosed potoroo is one of the smallest and most ancient members of the kangaroo family and is a living fossil, having remained relatively unchanged for around 10 million years.
+Once widespread along the East Coast of Australia, and like many other smaller native mammals, its population has declined and fragmented since the introduction of foxes and cats, making it difficult for breeding and resulting in local extinctions.

-Adult long-nosed potoroos can weigh up to 1kg and have a head and body length of about 360 mm and a tail length between 200 – 260 mm.
+Adult Long-nosed potoroos can weigh up to 1kg and have a head and body length of about 360 mm and a tail length between 200 – 260 mm.
 Their fur is known for being greyish-brown above and light grey below.
-The upper body is brown to grey with a paler under body and a long nose that tapers with a small patch of skin extending from the snout to the nose.
+The upper body is brown to grey with a paler underbody and a long nose that tapers with a small patch of skin extending from the snout to the nose.
 The length of the feet is shorter than the head length.
-The animal tends to have a 4-legged pottering motion, but when startled, hops like all other kangaroos.
-It has life expectancy of around 5 to 6 years in wild.
+The species tends to have a 4-legged pottering motion, but when startled, hops like all other kangaroos.
+It has a life expectancy of around 5 to 6 years in the wild.

 Long-nosed potoroos utilise a wide variety of habitats including coastal heaths and both dry and wet sclerophyll forests.
-Dense understorey is essential for cover and eucalypt forests are important because potoroos rely on fungi associated with these trees.
+A dense understorey is essential for cover and eucalypt forests are important because potoroos rely on fungi associated with these trees.

-The long-nosed potoroo are now only found in isolated population pockets along coastal Victoria, New South Wales and into South-eastern Queensland.
-The geographical separation of the populations is major threat to the ongoing survival of the species.
+The Long-nosed potoroo is now only found in isolated population pockets along coastal Victoria, New South Wales and into South-Eastern Queensland.
+The geographical separation of the populations brings a major threat to the ongoing survival of the species.

 Diet and Behaviour

 Long-nosed potoroos become sexually mature at around 12 months of age and give birth to a single young after a gestation period of 38 days.
-Young stay in the pouch for between 120- 130 days.
-After leaving the pouch the young remain near the mother, and still feed for about 40 days (weaned at 170 days).
-They breed once or twice a year depending on climate and habitat conditions.
+The young stays in the pouch for between 120- 130 days.
+After leaving the pouch, the young remain near the mother and still feed for about 40 days (weaned at 170 days).
+The species breed once or twice a year, depending on climate and habitat conditions.

-Long-nose potoroos a threatened by many process including:
+Long-nosed potoroos are threatened by many processes including:

-- Logging or other disturbances that reduce the availability and abundance food resource.
+- Logging or other disturbances that reduce the availability and abundance of food resource.

 How is Aussie Ark helping?

-Aussie Ark is protecting the habitat of this unique eco-engineer on Aussie Ark sites, by removing or managing stock and feral herbivores, conserving native vegetation, managing fire and controlling feral predators.
-We are nearing completion of a 400Ha sanctuary and will then begin a 500Ha sanctuary of wilderness that our potoroos will call home, protected from predation.
-While construction is moving ahead, we are building our insurance population in specialised facilities to ensure we have a robust and healthy population.
-We expect to release our first animals into wild sanctuaries in early 2019.
-By 2021 we will have nearly over 373 long-nosed potoroos, equaling 1 wallaby per hectare of sanctuary wilderness.
-By 2021 we will have increased the captive potoroo population by 450%!
+Aussie Ark is protecting the habitat of this unique eco-engineer on Aussie Ark’s sites by removing and managing stock and feral herbivores, conserving native vegetation, managing fire and controlling feral predators.
+Aussie Ark’s 400Ha Barrington Wildlife Sanctuary has been completed in late 2019 and the construction of a 500Ha sanctuary will begin in the near future.
+In the meantime, we are building an insurance population of Long-nosed potoroo in specialised facilities to ensure we have a robust and healthy population for eventual release into our sanctuaries, protected from unnatural predation.
+By 2021, we will have nearly over 373 Long-nosed potoroos, equaling 1 potoroo per hectare of sanctuary wilderness and increasing the captive potoroo’s population by 450%!
 You can help support this species’ future by donating today.